 One of the advantages of couples therapy is that psychodramatic sharing can be augmented with an ongoing, complex discussion of the role-play.
 On the therapist’s part, openness to discussing process and possible transference and dependency issues is of primary importance in helping to resolve such issues as they arise.
 The client’s feelings about the therapist’s taking on a role can be addressed when appropriate.
 In addressing the process and helping to bring conflictual

-- Leveton, Eva.
+- Leveton, E. (Summer 2005).
 Escaping the Blame Frame: Experimental Techniques with Couples.
-Journal of Group Psychotherapy, Psychodrama, & Sociometry, Summer 2005, Vol. 58, Issue 2.
+Journal of Group Psychotherapy, Psychodrama, & Sociometry, 58(2).

 Li, P., & Johnson, L. N. (2018).
 Couples' depression and relationship satisfaction: Examining the moderating effects of demand/withdraw Communication Patterns.
 Journal of Family Therapy, Supplement, 40, 63-85.

 Robison, M. K., Miller, A. L., & Unsworth, N. (2018).
 Individual differences in working memory capacity and filtering.
 Journal of Experimental Psychology: Human Perception and Performance, 44(7), 1038–1053.